-How Much Do Racehorse Trainers Earn?
+How Do Racehorse Trainers Make Money?

 There is really no definitive answer to the question of how much money an average racehorse trainer earns, as their income can be influenced by both the success of their runners on the track and their other business endeavors.
 Most racehorse trainers actually rely on several different streams of revenue to make a living.
 Here are some key ways that racehorse trainers can make money.

-Trainers traditionally receive a ten percent cut of the earnings awarded to horses that finish first, second, or third in races.
+Trainers traditionally receive a cut of the earnings awarded to horses that finish first, second, or third in races.
 This money is transferred directly to them from the track’s purse account.
 Purse earnings can be a huge percentage of a trainer’s income, and a trainer can really make the big bucks if their horses compete well in the more prestigious stakes races (which carry purses ranging from a few hundred thousand to several million dollars).

 Trainers charge a per diem for each horse that is kept in their stable.
 This rate includes basics like bedding for the stall, feed, use of stable equipment and tack, exercise rider, groom, and other small incidentals.
 Owners are still billed for care from a veterinarian or farrier, medications, jockey fees, and a number of other expenses not included in the day rate.
 Private trainers (who only train for a sole owner) may be compensated on a set salary.